ebzzry/ebzzry.github.io/en/fkd/tmux.md

 enables workflow that would otherwise be difficult to do with other multiplexers, or very difficult to do with regular non-managed sessions.
 For the rest of the definitions, visit the repo [here](https://github.com/ebzzry/dotfiles/tree/master/tmux/.tmux.conf).

+If you use git, you may also like the article about how I use it.
+It can be found [here](/en/git/).